-- Have reached your preservation age and retired, - Ceased an employment arrangement on or after the age of 60, and - Attain 65 years of age (even if you are still working).
+- Have reached your preservation age and permanently retire (i.e. do not intend to work again for more than 10 hours in any week).
+The preservation age has gradually increased since 1 July 2015 and is now set at age 60. - Ceased an employment arrangement on or after the age of 60, and - Attain 65 years of age (even if you are still working).